mdgriffith/kubernetes-starterkit/README.md

 ## Prerequisites

   * Clone this repo to a local dir.
+  * Install [Google Cloud SDK](https://cloud.google.com/sdk/) _(If you want to deploy to google container engine)_
   * Install [kubectl](http://kubernetes.io/docs/user-guide/prereqs/) _(A command line utility for managing a kubernetes cluster)_
   * Install [minikube](https://github.com/kubernetes/minikube) _(for running kubernetes locally)_
-  * Install [Google Cloud SDK](https://cloud.google.com/sdk/) _(If you want to deploy to google container engine)_
   * Install Python 2.7, Virutalenv, and PIP

 ## Developing locally

-To initially set everything up, create a python virtual environment by running the following on the commandline:
+To initially set everything up, run

-`virutalenv env`

-Activate this virtual environemnt.

-`source env/bin/activate`
+`source activate.sh`

-And install our local commands.
-Don't forget the period at the end of this command.

-`pip install --editable .`

-Now you'll be able to issue commands to the starterkit.
+This will create a python virtualenv (which allows for the following `install` and `deploy` commands to work) and start a local kubernetes instance using minikube.

 Run `install dev`.
-This will start a kubernetes instance locally using minikube, and configure it to run our app.
+This will build and deploy our app on the minikube.

 It will ask you to set a database username and password for Postgres.